 - Full Day Session: 9:00 am – 3:00 pm

-Mother Earth Farm illustrates more than any other of Emergency Food Network’s programs the diverse community engaged in the fight against local hunger.
-Valuable partnerships are also in place withthe Washington Correctional Center for Women at Purdy providing job training for women inmates.
+Mother Earth Farm illustrates more than any other of Emergency Food Network’s programs an educational component for youth and adults in engaging conversation in the fight against local hunger.
+Valuable partnerships are in place with the Washington Correctional Center for Women at Purdy, providing job training for women inmates.

 The farm welcomes corporate, civic and church work teams throughout the growing season.
 Mother Earth Farm is an excellent source for team or staff outing experiences.
 Volunteering at the farm encourages staff to give back to the community, and creates an experience your coworkers and peers will be proud of while promoting your company’s core values.

 Help weed out hunger so no person in Pierce County goes hungry.